cul-it/cular-metadata/README.md

 ### Package properties

-Each object in the `packages` array may be the following properties:
+Each object in the `packages` array may have the following properties:

 | Property       | Required/Optional for Ingest | Required/Optional for Storage | Description |
 |----------------|------------------------------|-------------------------------|-------------|